Open your mind to new perspectives

 - Wendell Berry

-Preparation and Integration Sessions will be offered in person in Frisco, Colorado or via a Zoom call.
-The Administration Session can be held in one of several Colorado approved healing centers* or in the comfort of your home if you are in palliative or hospice care; or are homebound or have a disability.**
+Preparation and Integration Sessions are offered in person in Frisco, Colorado or via Zoom, Google Meet or a FaceTime call.
+The Administration Session can be held in one of several Colorado approved healing centers or in the comfort of your home if you are in palliative or hospice care; or are homebound or have a disability.**

 Psilocybin mushrooms are cultivated based on the Colorado Department of Revenue’s requirements: